TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 1.)
 3D printed box

-The box will be 3D printed by the team and will be 10 inches in length, 10 inches in width, and 5 inches in depth which will mounted to the wall.
+The box will be 3D printed by the team and will be 10 inches in length, 10 inches in width, and 5 inches in depth which will be mounted to the wall.
 The purpose of wall mounting is to keep the sensitive subsystems out of reach during normal use as it will not require input from users.
 This also ensures that the entire system will either be attached to the wall or on the window sill, minimizing the movement restrictions placed on the room to unfrequented areas.
 The wall shelf design helps follow constraints <sup>2</sup> and <sup>4</sup>.

 There will be a sliding door attached from the bottom while mounted on the wall to minimize visual distraction.
 There are 14 holes in the design - 8 on the side walls and 6 inside the box - which are placed to allow for discrete wiring <sup>5</sup>.